clowdr-app/clowdr/frontend/README.md

 [icons](https://chakra-ui.com/docs/components/icon) and a system for [custom components](@chakra-ui/theme-tools).

 BCP: In there something to install here?
-Or is this jut FYI?
+Or is this just FYI?

 ## GraphQL